-PhD student - Departement of Biochemistry (Faculty of Medicine and Health Sciences, UGent) & VIB-UGent Center for Medical Biotechnology (VIB, UGent) (PI: prof. Sven Eyckerman)
+PhD student - Department of Biomolecular Medicine (Faculty of Medicine and Health Sciences, UGent) & VIB-UGent Center for Medical Biotechnology (VIB, UGent) (PI: prof. Sven Eyckerman)

-PhD student - Lab for Functional Cancer Genomics and Applied Bioinformatics, Center for Medical Genetics (Faculty of Medicine and Health Sciences, UGent) (PI: prof. Pieter Mestdagh)
+PhD student - OncoRNALab, Center for Medical Genetics (Faculty of Medicine and Health Sciences, UGent) (PI: prof. Pieter Mestdagh)

 Long non-coding RNAs (lncRNA) exert their functions by interaction with several other biomolecular entities present in the cell.
 Some act as miRNA ‘sponges’ by binding and therefore controlling specific miRNA levels, others bind and regulate genomic DNA and mRNAs.
 However, a large set of lncRNAs functions as a modular scaffold for protein complexes.
 For instance, the melanoma-specific lncRNA SAMMSON interacts with p32, a master regulator of mitochondrial homeostasis and metabolism, which results in increased mitochondrial targeting of p32 and pro-oncogenic function.
 An increasing number of studies highlight the importance of lncRNA-protein interactions in cancer.